All posts

 Niceboard has earned a reputation for having great-looking job boards.
 The design is modern and clean, and boards look professional from day one without significant customization.

-The platform supports revenue sharing models popular with associations—you can split revenue with Niceboard rather than paying a flat subscription.
+The platform supports revenue sharing models popular with associations.
+You can split revenue with Niceboard rather than paying a flat subscription.
 This aligns incentives but may cost more as you scale.

 Job backfilling pulls from partners like Adzuna, Indeed, and Appcast.
 There's also a web scraper for importing jobs from specific sites.